ItzCornflakez/mini-project-D7041E/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project was made for the D7041E course at LTU taken at winter 2022.
 This project aims to use a handfull of different classifiers in order to classify fake reviews.
-Our main focus was to compare the TF-IDF and Bag of Words text embedding techniques.
+Our main focus was to compare the performances you get when using TF-IDF and Bag of Words text embedding techniques.

 ### Classifiers
 The classifiers we have focused on are Random Forest, AdaBoost, KNN, SVM and MLP